A Dependent’s Guide to Restitution

 Lawsuits related to Camp Lejeune are different from VA benefits in the sense that awards are open to everyone affected, not just veterans.

-As mentioned above, the Honoring Our PACT Act states the individual must have been on the base between August 1, 1953 and December 31, 1987 and spent at least 30 days in the contaminated areas.
+The Honoring Our PACT Act states the individual must have been on the base between August 1, 1953 and December 31, 1987 and spent at least 30 days in the contaminated areas.

 What Could Change Your Camp Lejeune Lawsuit Award?